The Currency in Iceland & Guide to the Icelandic Krona

 The short answer is the less money you bring, the better since most merchants in Iceland use cards.
 However, if we're talking about how much budget you should have while in Iceland, the answer is around 700 USD to 1,365 USD per person for one week.

-This estimated amount is based on various expenses, including accommodation, food, and gas price.
+This estimated amount is based on various expenses, including accommodation, food, and gas price, but if will, of course, depend on your itinerary.

 Photo from Flickr, by Caden Young.
 No edits made.